 Here we share fascinating facts about Ethiopia, Ethiopian superlatives and Ethiopian "firsts" that are marvellous and astonishing.
 This East African country has some amazing sights, awesome people and wonderful stories to tell!

 1. Ethiopia is the most populous landlocked country in the world.
-More than 115 million people live in Ethiopia in 2020, making it the second most populous African country after Nigeria.
+More than 111 million people live in Ethiopia in 2021, making the country the second most populous African country after Nigeria.

 2. Ethiopia is one of four countries located at the Horn of Africa - the other three countries are Somalia, Eritrea and Djibouti.